-Beginning in Panel 22 Round 3/Panel 23 Round 1, the response category "High Risk Pool" was removed from HP40 (HIPurchCat), HX200 (CodeAllOthHI), and HX300 (DirectPurchTp).
+Beginning in Panel 22 Round 3/Panel 23 Round 1, the response category "High Risk Pool" was removed from HP40, HX200, and HX300.

-Beginning in Panel 18 Round 3/Panel 19 Round 1, "Federal/State Exchange" was added to the list of private insurance categories at HP40 (EPRS.PURCHTYP M18=8) and HX200/HX300 (EPRS.PRIVINS M18=11).
-Additionally, beginning in Panel 18 Round 3/Panel 19 Round 1, the variable EPRS.StExCovg was collected at question HP50 ("Is this coverage through {state exchange name\?") for respondents reporting insurance from a group, directly from an insurance company or HMO, from an insurance agent or from an "other" unspecified source.
-Beginning in Panel 20 Round 3, the variable EPRS.OESTEXCH was collected at OE40 ("Is this coverage through {state exchange name}?") for respondents who previously reported private insurance coverage from an insurance company or HMO, or from an insurance agent that was not through an exchange/marketplace.
-Note that the state-specific name for the exchange/marketplace was used when asking this question and was also used on the list of private insurance categories at HP40 HX200, and HX300.
-The variable PRSTX13 has been constructed to include persons less than 65 years old who report private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace at HP40, HX200, or HX300, or persons 65 years old or older who report private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace at HP40 HX200, or HX300 and not covered by Medicare.
+Beginning in Panel 18 Round 3/Panel 19 Round 1, "Federal/State Exchange" was added to the list of private insurance categories at HP40 =8 and HX200/HX300 =11.
+Information on federal/state exchanges is also collected at question HP50 ("Is this coverage through {state exchange name ??") for respondents reporting insurance from a group, directly from an insurance company or HMO, from an insurance agent or from an "other" unspecified source, and at OE40 in Round 3 only ("Is this coverage through {state exchange name}?") for respondents who previously reported private insurance coverage from an insurance company or HMO, or from an insurance agent that was not through an exchange/marketplace.
+Note that the state-specific name for the exchange/marketplace was used when asking this question and was also used on the list of private insurance categories at HP40, HX200, and HX300.
+The variable PRSTX13 has been constructed to include persons less than 65 years old who report private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace at HP40, HX200, or HX300, or persons 65 years old or older who report private insurance through a federallyfacilitated, state-based or state partnership exchange/marketplace at HP40 HX200, or HX300 and not covered by Medicare.
 In addition, persons who reported a source of insurance at HX200 or HX300 that was not through an exchange/marketplace (e.g. through a group or directly from an insurance company) but who answered yes to HP50 or OE40 were also classified as having exchange/marketplace coverage instead of being assigned to the category they originally reported.
-In addition to reporting coverage through an exchange/marketplace, coverage needed to have been identified as hospital/physician coverage (either as a Yes (1) or missing (-7, -8, -9)), but not identified as having Medicare supplemental coverage.
+In addition to reporting coverage through an exchange/marketplace, coverage needed to have been identified as hospital/physician coverage at HX620/OE130 (=1 or missing (-7, -8)), but not identified as having Medicare supplemental coverage (HX620/OE130=5).
 Currently, these variables contain information on private coverage that was reported as obtained through a federally-facilitated, state-based or state partnership marketplace.
 However, MEPS respondents reporting public coverage were also asked whether the public coverage was obtained through a federal or state marketplace in case respondents were confused about whether the source of coverage was public or private.
 This approach is consistent with the health insurance questions in the Current Population Survey and the National Health Interview Survey.
 Responses to these questions were not used to edit the variable PRSTX13.